Observation of strong backscattering in valley-Hall photonic topological interface modes

 \authormark#1{\textsuperscript{#1}}

 {pdfauthor={Christian Anker Rosiek; Guillermo Arregui; Anastasiia Vladimirova; Marcus Albrechtsen; Babak Vosoughi Lahijani; Rasmus Ellebæk Christiansen; Søren Stobbe}}

 [ \begin{@twocolumnfalse} \textbf{ The unique properties of light underpin the visions of photonic quantum technologies, optical interconnects, and a wide range of novel sensors, but a key limiting factor today is losses due to either absorption or backscattering on defects.
 Recent developments in topological photonics have fostered the vision of backscattering-protected waveguides made from topological interface modes, but, surprisingly, measurements of their propagation losses were so far missing.
 Here we report on measurements of losses in the slow-light regime of valley-Hall topological waveguides and find no indications of topological protection against backscattering on ubiquitous structural defects.
 We image the light scattered out from the topological waveguides and find that the propagation losses are due to Anderson localization.
-Since valley-Hall photonic topological interfaces are currently the only viable contenders for backscattering-protected topological waveguides without absorption or out-of-plane losses, our work raises fundamental questions about the real-world value of topological protection in photonics. \\ } \end{@twocolumnfalse} ] \blfootnote{ \authormark{1}\dtuelectro. \authormark{2}\nanophoton. \authormark{3}\dtuconstruct. \authormark{*}\href{mailto:ssto@dtu.dk}{ssto@dtu.dk} } Planar nanostructures built with high-index dielectric materials using top-down nanofabrication techniques have enabled precise control of the spatial and spectral properties of electromagnetic fields at optical frequencies, stimulating the development of integrated photonic devices such as quantum light sources~\cite{Lodahl_InterfacingSinglePhotons_2015}, programmable photonics~\cite{Bogaerts_ProgrammablePhotonicCircuits_2020}, nanolasers~\cite{Yu_UltracoherentFanoLaser_2021a}, and optical communication technology~\cite{asghari_energy-efficient_2011}.
-While highly optimized performance can be achieved with dedicated aperiodic structures~\cite{Albrechtsen_NanometerscalePhotonConfinement_2021a}, periodic structures, i.e., photonic crystals offer simple building blocks that readily scale to larger architectures and allow tailoring the dispersion relation of light.
+The only photonic topological waveguides proposed for materials without intrinsic absorption in the optical domain are quantum spin-Hall and valley-Hall interface states, but the former exhibits strong out-of-plane losses, and our work therefore raises fundamental questions about the real-world value of topological protection in reciprocal photonics. \\ } \end{@twocolumnfalse} ] \blfootnote{ \authormark{1}\dtuelectro. \authormark{2}\nanophoton. \authormark{3}\dtuconstruct. \authormark{*}\href{mailto:chanro@dtu.dk}{chanro@dtu.dk} \authormark{$\dagger$}\href{mailto:ssto@dtu.dk}{ssto@dtu.dk} } Planar nanostructures built with high-index dielectric materials using top-down nanofabrication techniques have enabled precise control of the spatial and spectral properties of electromagnetic fields at optical frequencies, stimulating the development of integrated photonic devices such as quantum light sources~\cite{Lodahl_InterfacingSinglePhotons_2015}, programmable photonics~\cite{Bogaerts_ProgrammablePhotonicCircuits_2020}, nanolasers~\cite{Yu_UltracoherentFanoLaser_2021a}, and optical communication technology~\cite{asghari_energy-efficient_2011}.
+While highly optimized performance can be achieved with dedicated aperiodic structures~\cite{Albrechtsen_NanometerscalePhotonConfinement_2021a}, periodic structures, i.e., photonic crystals, offer simple building blocks that readily scale to larger architectures and allow tailoring the dispersion relation of light.
 In addition, deliberately introduced regions that break the periodic symmetry allows building high-$Q$ optical cavities~\cite{Akahane_HighQPhotonicNanocavity_2003} or waveguides that slow light by several orders of magnitude~\cite{Notomi_ExtremelyLargeGroupVelocity_2001}.
 Introducing such defects can greatly enhance the interaction of light with material degrees of freedom~\cite{Lodahl_InterfacingSinglePhotons_2015,Aspelmeyer_CavityOptomechanics_2014,corcoran_green_2009}.